Tony Jefferson: 2018

 Jefferson returned as the Ravens starting strong safety in 2018.
 He started 14 games, recording 74 combined tackles, a forced fumble, an interception, and a career-high six pass deflections.

 2019

 On October 6, 2019, in a game against the Steelers, Jefferson was in coverage when he fell to the ground, grabbing his knee.
 It was revealed after the game that he tore his ACL ultimately, ending his season.
 The Ravens did go on to win the game 26–23 in OT.
 The following day, Jefferson was put on season-ending injured reserve.

 On February 14, 2020, Jefferson was released by the Ravens.

 San Francisco 49ers

 After spending the 2020 season out of football, Jefferson was signed a one-year, $1 million contract with the San Francisco 49ers on June 7, 2021.
-However, he was placed on injured reserve on August 12, 2021, and later released on August 23, 2021.
-He was re-signed to the practice squad on October 25, 2021.
-He was released on December 8, 2021, after appearing in two games.
+However, he was placed on injured reserve on August 12, and later released on August 23.
+Jefferson was re-signed to the practice squad on October 25.
+He was released on December 8, after appearing in two games.